lukevano/KCL_Neuromelanin-MRI/README.md

 📚 Full study details, methods, and findings are available in [Biological Psychiatry](https://www.biologicalpsychiatryjournal.com/article/S0006-3223(24)01417-3/fulltext).

-📌 If you use the data or code from this repository, **please cite the publication**.
+📌 If you use the data or code from this repository, **please cite the publication**:
+Vano LJ, McCutcheon RA, Rutigliano G, et al.: Mesostriatal Dopaminergic Circuit Dysfunction in Schizophrenia: A Multimodal Neuromelanin-Sensitive Magnetic Resonance Imaging and [18F]-DOPA Positron Emission Tomography Study.
+Biological Psychiatry 2024; 96:674–683

+This analysis pipeline was developed based on methodologies from the [Horga Lab](https://www.columbiapsychiatry.org/research-labs/horga-lab), as outlined in:
+Cassidy CM, Zucca FA, Girgis RR, et al.: Neuromelanin-sensitive MRI as a noninvasive proxy measure of dopamine function in the human brain.
+Proc Natl Acad Sci U S A 2019; 116:5108–5117

+📧 For any inquiries, please contact:
+Dr. Luke Vano: drlukevano@gmail.com
+Prof. Oliver Howes: oliver.howes@kcl.ac.uk

 ---